Non-supersymmetric String Models from Anti-D3-/D7-branes in Strongly Warped Throats: Warped Anti-D3- and D7-branes

 with the actual uplift energy $V_{\overline{\mathrm{D3}}}' = 4 \pi \vevc^3 \, e^{4\Omega'+4A_0}/g_s l_s^4$.
 If one expands this energy in $H^a$, then what is obtained is exactly the sought-after factor, being

 If a non-zero $(0,3)$-flux were present at the tip of the throat too, the scalar masses would receive extra contributions in the dimensional reduction.
-This cannot be added as a would-be supersymmetric $\smash{\mu}$-term, since an $F^X$-induced extra contribution gives cross-terms between $(2,1)$- and $(0,3)$-fluxes in the scalar mass-squared trace, which are not seen from the dimensional reduction \cite{Camara:2003ku}, and an $F^\rho$-induced $\mu$-coupling cannot work either because it is impossible to find a scaling $H_{ab} \propto e^{n\Omega}$ giving a mass $m^2_{a \bar{b}} \propto e^{4 \Omega}$, even after including a $\tilde{\mu}$-coupling.
+This cannot be added as a would-be supersymmetric $\smash{\mu}$-term, since an $F^X$-induced extra contribution gives cross-terms between $(2,1)$- and $(0,3)$-fluxes in the scalar mass-squared trace, which are not seen from the dimensional reduction \cite{Camara:2003ku}, and an $F^\rho$-induced would-be $\mu$-coupling cannot work either because it is impossible to find a scaling $H_{ab} \propto e^{n\Omega}$ giving a mass $m^2_{a \bar{b}} \propto e^{4 \Omega}$.
 Instead, the matching can be achieved via a would-be soft-breaking term, by adding an extra $X \bar{X}$-term in the K\"{a}hler metric in eqn. (\ref{anti-D3 scalars - Z}).
-Notice that, even in the presence of a non-vanishing $F^\rho$-term, the scalar masses are still protected by a no-scale cancellation
+Notice that, even in the presence of a non-vanishing $F^\rho$-term, the scalar masses are still partially protected by a no-scale cancellation

 This is a specific feature of the constrained-superfield would-be supersymmetry-breaking mass expression, since the usual soft supersymmetry-breaking mass vanishes in the presence of a logarithmic structure but due to a different cancellation involving the gravitino mass.
-In any case, in the main scenario considered, only a $(2,1)$-flux is present at the tip of the throat, so the $(0,3)$-flux induced mass vanishes.
+However, there is an extra $F^\rho$-induced term giving an unwanted mass $m^2_{a \overline{b}} \propto e^{6 \Omega}$: this is a common issue for highly-warped setups if working with just one K\"{a}hler modulus, but, if needed, it can be cancelled by an extra $X \overline{X}$-term.
+In the main scenario considered, only a $(2,1)$-flux is present at the tip of the throat, so the $(0,3)$-flux induced must vanish.

 From the dimensional reduction one also obtains bilinear and trilinear couplings.
 For an Abelian anti-D3-brane, the bilinear coupling is

 whilst there are no trilinear couplings.
 The description within supergravity follows from the discussions in subsections \ref{LEEFT SUGRA in IIB compactifications} and \ref{LEEFT SUGRA in IIB compactifications with non-linearly realised SUSY}.
 As there are no bilinear $\tilde{\mu}$-couplings, for a term $H_{H^a H^b}$ the generic $B$-coupling would be